Office project training program. Microsoft Project Online Training

 5.7 Problems and solutions

-6 FORMAL PROJECT CLOSING.
+6 FORMAL CLOSURE OF THE PROJECT.
 POLITICAL RISKS.
-ANALYSIS OF STATISTICS
+STATISTICS ANALYSIS

 6.1 Measurable target